 I write to validate my American experience.

 Milta Ortiz is a playwright from the Bay Area, who now calls Tucson home.
-Recently, she drafted Sanctuary and a few poems at Djerassi Resident Artist program.
-She wrote and directed Solving for X for the Working Classroom in Albuquerque (2016-17).
-Her play, Más was produced at Su Teatro in Denver (March 2017,) and co-produced in the Bay Area by Laney College (March, 2016) and Ubuntu Theater Project (May 2016.)
-Más premiered at Borderlands Theater in September 2015 and was nominated for a Steinberg-ATCA Award, a Tucson Mac award for best drama and toured Arizona Universities in 2016 and 2017.
-Más was developed at Borderlands Theater through an NNPN residency, selected to the Latino Theater Commons Carnaval play festival and made the Kilroy List.
-Other produced plays include 21st, 20th, 19th, 18th Annual A Tucson Pastorela, Sonoran Shadows, Disengaged, Fleeing Blue and Scatter My Red Underwear.
-Milta worked extensively as a teaching artist and received individual artist grants to write, develop and produce her solo work in the Bay Area.
-She teaches theater at Pima Community College.
-Milta earned an M.F.A. from Northwestern University’s Writing for the Screen and Stage program and a Creative Writing B.A. from San Francisco State University.
-She is a proud mom to bubbly preschooler.
+She’s excited to work with StoryWorks and Arizona Daily Star on a play about two friends in the Arizona Foster Care system, and with Pima Community College on a play about two sisters, one who happens to be a Dreamer.
+Her play Judge Torres world premiere’s at Milagro Theater Group in January 2019 and continues on to a national tour.
+She received NEA and NALAC grants to develop/produce her play, Sanctuary, which premiered at Borderlands Theater in September 2018.
+She devised/wrote/directed Solving for X for the Working Classroom (2016-17.)
+Her play, Más was produced at Su Teatro (March 2017,) and co-produced by Laney College (March, 2016) and Ubuntu Theater Project (May 2016.)
+Más premiered at Borderlands Theater (September 2015, thanks to NEA and NALAC grants) and was nominated for a Steinberg-ATCA Award, toured Arizona Universities (in 2016/17) and was produced at San Diego State University (November 2018.)
+She was a National New Play Network playwright in residence at Borderlands Theater in 2013.
+Other produced plays include the 21st, 20th, 19th, 18th Annual A Tucson Pastorela, Sonoran Shadows, Disengaged, Fleeing Blue and solo play Scatter My Red Underwear.
+Milta teaches theater at Pima Community College.
+She earned an M.F.A. from Northwestern University’s Writing for the Screen and Stage program, and a Creative Writing B.A. from San Francisco State University.
+She is associate artistic director at Borderlands Theater and mom to a creative Kindergartener.